-Cost: The delivery fee depends on the order: it costs $9.95 for orders of $60, and $6.95 for orders over $100.
+Cost: The delivery fee depends on the order: it costs $9.95 for orders $35 to $75; $7.95 for orders $75 to $100 and $6.95 for orders over $100.
 Tipping is optional, “but always appreciated.”
 Alternatively, orders can be picked up at some Peapod stores for $3 without having to lug the kids out of the car.
 A small price to pay!

 If you think you’ll end up using it a lot, Peapod also offers the “Pod Pass” program, which costs $119 a year and includes the cost of delivery for any orders over $100.

 If you live in or around New York, you probably already know about Fresh Direct.